BlueStamp-Engineering-2022/Hilary_BSE_Project/index.md

 My third Milestone is the process of putting everything together and finishing the project.
 Instead of keeping the breadboard as the base, I decided to solder all the components on a circuit board.
 After that is done, I had to build the wooden box part.
 I used the application Fusion 360  for the modeling, 3d printing, and laser cutting.

-My last step is to work on modification on my custom buttons - the rainbow light, and fire light.
+My last step is to work on modifications that are my custom buttons - the rainbow light, and fire light.

 [![Final Milestone](https://user-images.githubusercontent.com/108752010/178611698-69fe3fcc-8a26-4a75-8c77-b7e4e0a1a461.png)](https://www.youtube.com/watch?v=ynWwDvlZqUM&ab_channel=BlueStampEng)

 # Second Milestone
 Hi, my name is Hilary, I am a rising junior from Mills High School, and my project is the “Smart Lamp with IoT”.

 My second Milestone is the custom button that allows the LED lights to show rainbow colors.
 I used the given rainbow code from the examples files in Arduino.
 The problem is that only one of the LED lights will show the rainbow color.
 My first step to debug it was to figure out if it is the code, the library, or the lights that didn’t work.
 By testing out the rainbow light’s code on its own, and comparing the combined code with the project, I was able to figure out that the library and the lights worked, so the problem was on the code.
 The next step was to figure out if the function of the button didn’t work or the given coded wasn’t coded correctly to fit in the project code.
-By testing the function in the console, it proves that the function works, the problem occurs at the process of combining the two codes.
+By testing the function in the console, it proves that the function works, the problem occurs at the process of combining the two code files.
 I found out the coding error is in the loop process.
 Instead of looping the rainbow function individually, I should loop it in an If Else statement that will run after other functions are tested false.
 Now my button is able to work and show rainbow colors.

 My next step is to assemble the board and chip, and start on 3D printing and the outer structure.